AntonZiminSaritasa/buzzkill-search/prompts.md

 1. Add a note to the top disclaimer section in README.md that 2 files were created by human:<br>
 .gitignore<br>
 .prompts.md

+1. I added 2025-03-27_145518.png file.
+Insert it as an image to README.md.
+Include it to the list of files created by human.